MaximilianLloyd/adjacent.nvim/README.md

 ## The problem

 You're working a on a large codebase with a lot of directories and similar file names.
 Usually you're working on components or modules for an extended period.
 You want to quickly be able to find the relevant associated files.
-But also be able to jump into another component without having to manage some sort of bookmarks.
+But also be able to jump into another component and having the same utility without having to manage some sort of bookmark system.

 ## The solution